ETF Selection for Swiss Beginners

 Best regards 🙂

-7. I also like the idea of using two ETFs.
-For better diversification, I use the international "Vanguard Total World Stock (VT)" on the one hand and the UBS SMIM (CH0111762537) for the domestic market on the other.
-The SMIM always performs historically very well, as was recently seen in K-Money.
+I also like the idea of using two ETFs.
+To improve diversification, I use the international "Vanguard Total World Stock (VT)" on the one hand and the UBS SMIM (CH0111762537) for the domestic market on the other.
+The SMIM has always performed very well historically, as we recently saw in K-Money.

 Both ETFs are distributing.